desmid/mview/doc/Sphinx/source/manual/faq.rst

 sequence identifier.

+Can MView extract or view the alternative BLAST alignments or HSPs?
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Yes - MView normally displays or extracts only the top scoring alignments or HSPs for the query.
+You can get all alignments and/or HSPs using the ``-hsp discrete`` option.

+Important: see :ref:`ref_funny_sequences` and :ref:`ref_keepinserts` for
+more information on extracting complete HSPs.

 .. _ref_funny_sequences:

-Why are some symbols lowercased?
+Why are some sequence symbols lowercased?
-""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""

 Gapped input (e.g., FASTA, BLAST2, PSI-BLAST) is subject to a further processing step when producing the stacked alignment.
-The query sequence acts as a template, but any gaps introduced into the query by a database hit are excised to ensure a contiguous query string.
+The query sequence acts as a template, but any insertions in the database hit sequences that would introduce a gap in the query are excised to ensure a contiguous query string and maintain the stacked alignment.
 The position of the excision in the affected hit is marked by lowercasing the pair of boundary symbols.

+It is possible to override this behaviour in a limited fashion with BLAST input (see :ref:`ref_keepinserts`).

+.. _ref_keepinserts:

+Can I extract BLAST hits complete with insertions?
+""""""""""""""""""""""""""""""""""""""""""""""""""

+If you want to extract BLAST hits without insertions relative to the query being excised (see :ref:`ref_funny_sequences`), you can do this with the ``-keepinserts on`` option.

+Note: because the multiple sequence output would no longer be aligned to the query, you can only do this in conjunction with one of the unaligned output
+modes: ``-out fasta`` or ``-out pir`` to dump the hits.

+Note: filtering using ``-range x:y`` to extract a range of alignment columns is silently ignored with ``-keepinserts on``.

 Why is the query sequence incomplete?